Growth of the National Flag, 1885.

 The flag should be displayed, used, or stored safely to prevent it from being easily torn, soiled, or damaged.

-When the flag is in such condition that it is no longer a fitting emblem, it should be destroyed in a dignified and ceremonious fashion, preferably by burning.
+When the flag is in such condition that it is no longer a fitting emblem, it should be destroyed with dignity and ceremony, preferably by burning.

 Flag Facts: